ckenst/testing-guides/test-design/security.md

 # Security

-The following guides and catalogs should help with thinking about and testing software security.
+The following should help with thinking about and testing for software security.

+## RISKS / Potential Failures

+(Might make sense to move this into data or into a separate area)

+* [Reset Password, token sent in reply](https://www.troyhunt.com/hacking-grindr-accounts-with-copy-and-paste/).
+Allows hacker to reset password and take over account.

 ## MNEMONICs

 * [EXTERMINATE](https://www.slideshare.net/andreicontan/daniel-billing-exploring-the-security-testers-toolbox)
+* STRIDE

 **STRIDE**